British Rail Class 395: Design

 The 400 Series Mini Shinkansen and Hitachi's A Train design form the basis of the Class 395 design.
-From the 400 Series the class inherits the same six-car 20-metre carriage with doors at one-third and two-thirds along the carriage.
+From the 400 Series the class inherits the same six-car trains with 20 m carriages, but with two doors per side placed one-third and two-thirds along the carriage instead.
 Both types of train are designed for operations at high speed on newly built lines, as well as at lower speed on conventional legacy lines.
 Unlike the steel-bodied 400 Series, the Class 395 has its carbody (walls, roof, floor) formed from friction stir welded (FSW) double-walled hollow extruded aluminium body panels, a technology that Hitachi Rail considers to be a part of its A-Train train family specification.
 The manufacturer claims that the FSW approach achieves minimal strain while providing a lightweight and high strength carbody in comparison to conventional techniques.

 Each Class 395 unit contains six cars, formed DPT1-MS1-MS2-MS3-MS4-DPT2.
 The intermediate cars carry the traction motors - one at each axle - while the unpowered outer cars carry the pantographs.
 The bogies are bolsterless, with both powered and unpowered bogies sharing a common design to simplify maintenance.
 Each six-car unit can work in multiple with another to create 12-car trains.
 The coupling process is automated and has been designed to take less than 60 seconds.

 The propulsion system of the Class 395 comprises 16 electric motors each rated to produce 210 kW that work in conjunction with four IGBT converter/inverter units.
 In combination with its braking system, it can achieve a peak acceleration rate of 0.7 m/s2 and a normal maximum deceleration rate of 0.9 m/s2, although the latter can be elevated to 1.2 m/s2 under emergency circumstances.
 The train uses an electrically operated air brake system, supplied by Faiveley.
 Approximately 40% of the train's components were sourced from suppliers within the European Union.